SmallConfusion/Fusion-Compute/README.md

 # Fusion Compute

 This is an plugin for Godot designed to make using compute shader less painful.
-Supports Godot 4.0 - 4.4dev2 and probably future releases.
+Supports Godot 4.3 - 4.4rc2, most likely works on all 4.x versions.

 When using compute shaders normally, you have to write many lines of boilerplate just to make a basic "hello world" program.
 I wrote this plugin to fix that.